 Now in its eighty-eighth year, the annual presentation of Handel’s Messiah at Duke Chapel is one of the oldest and most beloved musical traditions at Duke University.
 This year, that tradition continues with an online Messiah concert on Sunday, December 6, at 4:00 p.m.

 This year’s Messiah program will blend live performances of arias and recitatives with virtual, sing-along choruses created from recordings from last year’s concerts.
 The online program will include all of Part I—the Christmas portion—plus the “Hallelujah” chorus.
+Watch an excerpt from one of the choruses:

 In offering this year’s re-imagined presentation of Messiah, Chapel Music Director Dr. Zebulon Highben said the music takes on added meaning during the coronavirus pandemic.